Scientists Find Brain Cells That Make Pain Hurt

 But for people in chronic pain, the pain has largely lost its purpose.
 It just hurts.

-While is has long been understood how nerves signal pain to the brain, scientists haven't known how the brain adds a layer of unpleasantness.
+While it has long been understood how nerves signal pain to the brain, scientists haven't known how the brain adds a layer of unpleasantness.

 Findings of a study published Thursday in Science offer an answer.
 A research team from Stanford University pinpointed the neurons in mouse brains that make pain hurt and were able to alter these neurons in a way that reduced the unpleasantness of pain without eliminating the sensation.
 The study lays the groundwork for future research into more targeted pain treatments.